hpi-schul-cloud/schulcloud-server/apps/server/doc/architecture.md

 ## Modules

+The codebase is broken into modules, each dealing with a part of the businesslogic, or seperated technical concerns.
+These modules define what code is available where, and ensure a clean dependency graph.

+All Code written should be part of exactly one module.
+If something is needed in more than one module, it needs to be made available to import in other modules.
+A special case is the shared module, which can be imported anywhere, but naturally should not have any dependencies on any other module.

-Each domain module comprises of a number of public services, that are explicitly exported from the module for external use.
-Along with these services it should export any types and interfaces needed outside the module.
+Each module has a defined public interface.
+It is comprised of services explicitly exported from the module, as well as types and interfaces exported in the index file in the root folder of the module.

-TODO: since nestJs modules can only export injectables, the method of exporting types and interfaces is not defined yet, and implementation detail for now.
-One possible solution is to put an index file into the module folder, that defines the types that may be imported from the outside.
-This also allows us to define a linter rule in the future that prevents access to any files deeper than the index file.

-In addition, it contains any classes it needs internally to function, including any repositories or other internal classes that should not be accessed from outside the module. *No Class may be provided in more than one module!*
+In addition, it contains any classes and other definitions it needs internally to function, including any repositories, their corresponding mappers, or other internal classes that should not be accessed from outside the module.

 ```js
 @Module({